yh382/F1-Tenth-Duke/configuring_nx.rst

 4. Select components you want.
-If you only want to install the system, then just selet Jetson OS.

 If your board have enough storage space, I recommand you to CUDA, which is necessary for localization in map.
-If the storage space is limmited in your board, no worries.
+If the storage space is limmited in your board,just selet Jetson OS.
+No worries.
 Later, you can expand storage space with SSD.
 Press CONTINUE for the next step.
         .. figure:: Images/STEP02.jpg
                 :align: center